idl3o/web3-core-functionality/index.md

       <details class="faq-item">
         <summary><strong>How is content stored and delivered?</strong></summary>
         <div class="faq-answer">
           <p>Content metadata is stored on IPFS while the streaming content is delivered through our decentralized node network.
-This hybrid approach ensures both censorship resistance and high-quality streaming performance.</p>
+This hybrid approach ensures both censorship resistance and high-quality streaming.</p>
         </div>
       </details>
       <details class="faq-item">